Explore Hoan Kiem Lake

 Visit the Ho Chi Minh Mausoleum

-Although Ho Chi Minh City is in Southern Vietnam, Ho Chi Minh’s body is buried at the Ho Chi Minh mausoleum in Hanoi.
 The mausoleum is of the most visited historical sites in the country.
 Here you can see the embalmed body of one of Vietnam’s greatest leaders.
 You won’t spend a lot of time at the Ho Chi Minh Mausoleum since the line is never allowed to stop moving.
 What you can do here is respectfully observe the body of one of Vietnam’s great leaders, and take a walk through Ba Dình Sqaure, where Ho Chi Minh read the Proclamation of Independence!

 Walk in the Temple of Literature

 Many people say the Temple of Literature is the most beautiful attraction in the Old Quarter Hanoi.
 It’s certainly one of the oldest, dating back to 1070 AD.
 Originally a Mandarin University, the site was also open to students from the royal family, aristocrats, and the elite.
 It took a lot longer to open up to “intelligent” commoners.
 You can see the names of graduates carved into the stone turtle statues outside.
 The temple was originally dedicated to Confucius, and you can find a statue of him in the landscaped garden nearby.
 You can spend some time contemplating and relaxing here.
 Not only are there religious and academic buildings, but there are five courtyards to take a leisurely stroll through.
-This is one of the most important academic landmarks in Hanoi and Vietnam.Drink Coffee at the Train Street
+This is one of the most important academic landmarks in Hanoi and Vietnam.

-This is a unique experience, where you can drink coffee at a coffeeshop and a train passes next to you.
-Few minutes before, you’ll see the residents taking in clothes, picking up children, and stray dogs running away.
+This is a unique experience, where you can drink coffee at a coffee shop and a train passes next to you.
+A few minutes before, you’ll see the residents taking in clothes, picking up children, and stray dogs running away.
 Then, you’ll feel the street start to vibrate.
 That’s because a train that has travelled from crossed through many other regions of Vietnam is somehow navigating the narrow Old Quarter streets of Hanoi.
 Make sure you check the times the train passes before you go, otherwise you might just catch a glimpse of the daily life or practice your Vietnamese with the locals.

 Visit the Hanoi Opera House

 The Hanoi Opera House is probably the best example of French colonial architecture in Vietnam.
-It dates back to 1911 and the grand building looks out of place among the palm trees and the roads around it.
+It dates back to 1911 and the grand building looks out of place among the palm trees and the surrounding roads.
 If you think it looks impressive on the outside, it is even more impressive on the inside!
 The building was modelled on Paris Opera House and there are chandeliers, 600 plush seats, and a stage fit for opera and ballet!
 Admiring from the outside is the first thing in order on your trip here.
 It’s possible to do a guided tour of the Opera House.
 For around 18USD, you can see the amazing architecture inside in the building also known as the Cathedral of Art.

 Shop at the Hanoi Night Market